RobMeades/moths/README.md

 # Introduction
-This repo contains the scripts I use to help populate a MySQL database with the results of my moth trapping.
+This repo contains the scripts I use to help populate a MySQL database with the results of our moth trapping.

 # Database Schema
 The database [schema](schema.sql) is quite simple, essentially as below: